 The Arab Renaissance: A Bilingual Anthology of the Nahda

 To the ordinary reader, reading Arabic literature in translation today, the title The Arab Renaissance might be a little perplexing.
 What Renaissance? and when?
 The Nahda period covers roughly a hundred years, ending almost 100 years ago.
-It was a time of burgeoning Arab cultural and political modernity with an ideal of knowledge, secularism, and reform of language.
+It was a time of burgeoning Arab cultural and political modernity.

 Banipal 63